hdr-bgnn/Minnow_Segmented_Traits/Workflows_minnows/Step_by_step/READ.md

 This should create a folder Images containing the result from "Download"
 ## 3 - Run Metadata

-In /fs/ess/<project_name>/My_minnows_project, Images folder should be present with the Fish images (generate by 2- Run Download)
+In /fs/ess/<project_name>/My_minnows_project, Images folder should be present with the fish images (generate by 2- Run Download).
+Snake_metadata will look in the My_minnows_project directory for the folder Images.

 ```
 sbatch SLURM_Snake_generic Snake_metadata /fs/ess/<project_name>/My_minnows_project <number_of_core>